Derivative-Informed Projected Neural Networks for High-Dimensional Parametric Maps Governed by PDEs: Numerical Experiments

 As the input bases grow, there will be more overlap between AS and KLE, and more room for the KLE network to learn patterns captured by the low dimensional AS basis.
-Another thing to note is that generally as the input and output bases grow the variance with respect to the neural network initial guesses decreases.
+Note also that generally, as the input and output bases grow, the variance with respect to the neural network initial guesses decreases.
 Similar trends are observed in Figure \ref{confusion_fixed_rank_as_kle_large} for the finer mesh discretization.